alanatchley/datasciencecoursera/README.md

 # datasciencecoursera
 First Project for Review
-will add text file to prject
+will add text file to project